Sanel St. Simon trial: Orlando Alexandria Chery | WFTV

 Detectives said Saint Simon lied about leaving work early the day Chery disappeared.
 He was heard asking a relative to lie to investigators about borrowing the car, they said.

-Saint Simon’s and Chery’s cellphones were at the same place hours before Chery's mother reported her missing, records said.
+Saint Simon’s and Chery’s cellphones were at the same place hours before Chery's mother reported her missing, records showed.

 Read: Judge denies motion to take death penalty off table for man accused of killing 16-year-old with car